ricktorzynski/lando-esteemed-opensocial/README.md

 ### Install Optional Modules
 ![Install Optional Modules](images/Lando-Install-optional-modules-Open-Social.jpg)

 Select options you want to include - I chose all of them!
+You can also add demo data to see what the site will really look like with content.

 ### Configure Site
 ![Configure Site](images/Lando-3-Configure-site-Open-Social.jpg)